aycarl/NOW/README.md

 - **Mindful Bells**: Plays bells at intervals to encourage mindful awareness.
 - **Angel Numbers**: Displays and explains angel numbers for spiritual insight.
 - **Settings**: Personalize themes, preferences, and app behavior.
+- **About**: Learn about the app and Paper Huts (a sole proprietorship based in Ontario, Canada) with a link to https://www.paperhuts.com.
 - **Light/Dark Themes**: Switch between light and dark modes for comfort.

 ## Updated Project Structure